brettmillerb/Pester-Wiki/Describe.md

-Defines the context bounds of a test.
-One may use this block to encapsulate a scenario for testing - a set of conditions assumed to be present and that should lead to various expected results represented by the `It` blocks.
+Creates a logical group of tests.
+All Mocks and TestDrive contents defined within a `Describe` block are scoped to that `Describe`; they will no longer be present when the `Describe` block exits.
+A `Describe` block may contain any number of `Context` and `It` blocks.

 PARAMETERS
 -------------
 ###Name
-The name of the Test.
+The name of the test group.
 This is often an expressive phrase describing the scenario being tested.

 ###Fixture
 The actual test script.
 If you are following the AAA pattern (Arrange-Act-Assert), this